jrs-innovation-center/tcvsn-pwa/readme.md

 echo REACT_APP_BASE_URL=http://localhost:5000
 ```

 We display a map of the veteran resource at the top of the resource card.
 You also need the api key for google maps.
-Contact us for the secret.
+Contact @twilsom63 or @tripott for the secret.

 ```bash
 echo REACT_APP_MAP=<contact a repo admin for secret>
 ```

 ```bash
 yarn start